claudiu-bele/Mesh-Data-Model/README.md

 ##### Optional
 - `iconUrl` Text, icon url
 - `description` : Text, can be markdown
-- `parentId`: Text matching `NodeType.id`.
+- (since Mesh 1.0) `parentId`: Text matching `NodeType.id`.
 For backups it will be the user's id, for public use "public"
 - `userId`: Text matching `User.id`.
 For backups it will be the user's id, for public use "public"
 - `created`: DateTime, can be string repr or int
 - `updated`: DateTime, can be string repr or int